We Analyzed the Future Direction of NeuroBo Pharmaceuticals Inc. (NRBO), Here is What We Found

 Sponsored

-The average price from analysts is $6.00, which is $5.19 above the current price.
 NRBO currently public float of 6.27M and currently shorts hold a 15.30% ratio of that float.
-Today, the average trading volume of NRBO was 3.83M shares.
+Today, the average trading volume of NRBO was 4.03M shares.

 NRBO’s Market Performance